What we do

 Under the Catalogue, China’s industry sectors are divided into four categories for the purposes of foreign investment: “encouraged”, “permitted”, restricted and prohibited.
 Industries in the “encouraged” sector benefit from policy incentives often in terms of tax and land.
 Those within the “restricted” category face restrictions such as a limit on the percentage foreign shareholding, a requirement for a Chinese majority shareholder, or a requirement that the foreign investment be approved at the level of the central government.

 In 2013, China established the Shanghai Free Trade Zone (FTZ) pilot programme which, among other things, implemented a “Negative List approach” to foreign investment in the FTZ.
-This means that foreign investment is allowed in all industries on the same terms as Chinese investment provided that the industry in included in the Negative List as either prohibited or restricted for foreign investment.
+This means that foreign investment is allowed in all industries on the same terms as Chinese investment provided that the industry included in the Negative List are neither prohibited or restricted for foreign investment.

-In June 2014, the FTZ Negative List was updated to substantially cut the number of sectors in which foreign investment is subject to restrictions.
-The October 2014 revisions to the Catalogue have followed the approach adopted by the revised Negative List and has significantly reduced the number of restricted sectors (down from 79 to 35).
+The most updated FTZ Negative List (2020 edition) substantially cut the number of sectors in which foreign investment is subject to restrictions.
+The July 2019 revisions to the Catalogue has expanded its scope and added more fields to encourage foreign investment in China.
 Removal from the restricted sector means that foreign investment in these sectors of between US$50 million and US$300 million is allowed subject to filing with the National Development Reform Commission and obtaining approval from the Ministry of Commerce at the local level.

 China’s Competition Law